Health and Safety Executive

 Respirators

 Respirators should not be necessary if effective dust and fume control measures have been applied and should only be considered as a last resort.
 However they may be needed for short-term exposures, eg filter bag changing and general maintenance, or when urgent action is required due to failure of plant.
 It is essential that the correct respirator is chosen for the type and level of dust or fume likely to be present.
 The respirator should be acceptable and suited to the wearer and be properly maintained.
-Under COSHH, respirators (other than disposable types) should also be thoroughly examined, and where appropriate tested, at regular intervals.
+Under COSHH, respirators (other than disposable types) should also be thoroughly examined and where appropriate tested.
+This should be at least at monthly intervals.

-Training of workers in the use and maintenance of respirators is essential9,10.
+Training of workers in the use and maintenance of respirators is essential10, and should include the following:

 Control strategy

 A combination of engineering, technical and operational control measures, coupled with appropriate training and instruction of employees involved, should form the basis of an effective strategy for dust and fume control.
 The table on pages 8 and 9 provides a summary.
-More detailed advice on dust and fume control at specific processes can be found in separate RUBIAC booklets.11,12,13
+More advice on dust and fume control can be found in Fume from rubber presses11 and Controlling airborne contaminates at work12.

 This is a complex, dynamic and competitive industry; formulations and process conditions are always changing.
 New formulations and higher temperatures may introduce new risks and improved research techniques may reveal the dangers present in old established processes.